MrSleeth/willows2016/learning_and_development/index.md

 We practice the Montessori method of education to deliver the ["The Early Years Foundation Stage" framework](https://www.gov.uk/government/publications/early-years-foundation-stage-framework--2).
 The Early Years Foundation Stage is based on four key themes and 16 commitments:

 ## A Unique Child
-- Child Development: Skilful communicator, competent learner.
+- Child Development: Skillful communicator, competent learner.
 - Inclusive Practice: Equality and diversity, children’s entitlements, early support.
 - Keeping Safe: Being safe and protected, discovering boundaries, making choices.
 - Health and Well-being: Growth and developing, physical and emotional wellbeing.